zakimjz/zakimjz.github.io/pages/index.rst

 Scientist <http://awards.acm.org/distinguished_member/year.cfm>`_ and a `Fellow of the IEEE
 <https://www.computer.org/press-room/2016-news/cs-fellows-2017>`_.
 His
-research is supported in part by NSF, NIH, DOE, IBM, Google, HP, and Nvidia.
+research is supported in part by NSF, DARPA, NIH, DOE, IBM, Google, HP, and Nvidia.

 Courses